Microliter Syringes For Liquids

 What is the accuracy of Hamilton syringes?Hamilton syringes are manufactured to be accurate within ±1% of nominal volume, and with precision within 1%, measured at 80% of total scale volume.
 The design of our barrel and plunger dimensions assures high levels of accuracy and precision.
 The Hamilton Company Quality System is ISO 9001-2008 certified.

 Can Hamilton syringes be used on humans?Hamilton syringes are not manufactured for human use and are designed primarily for analytical chemistry and chromatography applications.
 Hamilton also makes syringes and accessories for life science and neuroscience, but those applications are solely intended for animal use.
-To discuss potential off-label uses for Hamilton syringes, please Hamilton technical support.
+To discuss potential off-label uses for Hamilton syringes, please contact Hamilton technical support.

 Syringe Knowledge Base